dg2003gh/my-hypr-config/README.md

 My Hyprland config on Archlinux.
 Clone this repo and run 'my_hypr_config' like:

 > [!IMPORTANT]
-> You must be in Arch based distro and have a Aur package manager.
+> You must be in Arch linux based distro and have a Aur package manager.

 > [!CAUTION]
 > In order to use Automated programs installation, check if your AUR package manager is on mhc.conf scan list.
 > Currently only pikaur, yay and paru is on the list.

-## Dependencies [Important]
+## Important dependencies and things to know before start.

 You must have oh-my-zsh and some plugins installed!
 Please checkout their website ![oh-my-zsh website](https://ohmyz.sh/)